LMacchi/vagrant-env/Readme.md

 * arch: Architecture of the boxes to select the right puppet installer.
 Ex: 'el-6-x86_64'
 * puppetver: Puppet Enterprise version, defaults to "latest".
 Ex: '2015.3.3'
 * agents: How many agents to create.
 Set to 0 to not create agents.
+* install_gitlab: Do you want a gitlab server?

+TODO:
+* bash -> ruby
+* use NC to create gitlab box